 CT (computed tomography) and MRI (magnetic resonance imaging) are both used to diagnose and stage cancer.
 Many people do not know the difference between the two methods or why one might be selected over the other.
-Here, radiologist Richard Do answers some of the questions he gets from his patients about CT and MRI.
+Here, Maria LaGratta, Director of Radiology at MSK Monmouth, answers some of the questions she gets from her patients about CT and MRI.

 What is the difference between a CT scan and an MRI?